jon-dt/react-tesla-range-calculator/README.md

-This is an repository that contain the code of Tesla's Battery Range Calculator with React course of Educative.io platform
+This is a repository containing the code for Tesla's Battery Range Calculator with React.
+The course is from the educative.io platform

 > For more details, check out the repo [Building Tesla's battery range calculator with React](https://github.com/gyver98/part1-react-tesla-battery-range-calculator-tutorial)